-This pumpkin cream “cheese” was inspired by one of the three pies I made with my niece, Maya, over Thanksgiving a couple of years ago.
+This pumpkin cream “cheese” was inspired by one of the three pies I made with my niece, Maya, over Thanksgiving several years ago.
 I came home and tweaked that recipe a bit, lost the crust, and wa-la, we’ve found a new family favorite.

-We’ve eaten it on buckwheat date-pecan quick bread, flax crackers, plantain bread, and all by itself, sliver-by-sliver, until only the tiniest morsel was left in the dish in the fridge.
+We’ve eaten it on buckwheat date-pecan quick bread, flax crackers, plantain bread, gluten and grain free slices, and all by itself, sliver-by-sliver, until only the tiniest morsel was left in the dish in the fridge.
 I know what I’m having for a snack!

 1-1/2 cups raw cashews, soaked one to three hours

 1-1/2 cups pureed, cooked pumpkin

 1/2 cup full-fat coconut milk (Native Forest, Nature’s Value or Arroy-D)

 1/2 cup gently melted coconut butter (Artisana brand or Nutiva Coconut Manna)

 30 drops liquid stevia, vanilla flavored or 3 tablespoons raw honey